vtex/styleguide/react/components/ColorPicker/README.md

-Color Picker lets users select a color value using three differenets way: RGBA (Red, green, blue and alpha properties), [HSVA](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue, saturation, value and alpha properties) or hexadecimal (color code abstraction to rgb values).
+Color Picker lets users select a color value using three differents way: RGBA (Red, green, blue and alpha properties), [HSVA](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue, saturation, value and alpha properties) or hexadecimal (color code abstraction to rgb values).

 ### 👍 Dos

-- Use color picker in cenarios that user needs to choose an specific color value.
+- Use color picker in scenarios that user needs to choose an specific color value.
 - You can use multiples color picker components, if you need more than one color to be setted.

 ### 👎 Don'ts

-- Don’t use color picker in cenarios that users must only reference a color name.
+- Don’t use color picker in scenarios that users must only reference a color name.

 #### Default ColorPicker with title